 Dates: The French immersion trip to Quebec will run from Sunday July 8th to Friday July 20th and is offered to students who are comfortable expressing themselves in French who are currently in grades 5 to 9.

 Fee for the trip: $2,450 plus HST, early bird discount until December 31st of $200 (see more details at the bottom of the page)

-Every two years, Camp Tournesol organizes an out-of-the-ordinary, overnight experience for your child.
-This year, campers get to experience the culture and breathtaking landscape of different regions of Quebec.
+Every year, Camp Tournesol organizes an out-of-the-ordinary, overnight experience for your child.
+Campers get to experience the culture and breathtaking landscape of different regions of Québec.

-Join us as we embark on a 13 days, 12 nights adventure to discover and explore the breathtaking scenery along the north shore of the St-Lawrence River.
+Join us as we embark on a 13 day, 12 night adventure to discover and explore the breathtaking scenery along the north shore of the St-Lawrence River.

 The goal of each of these adventures is to place your child in a situation to use their French and expose them to French culture in a fun environment.
 These are not typical group tours but they are developed with the flavour of a family trip.
 The trips are supervised by experienced teachers and Camp Tournesol counsellors with a maximum of a 1 to 6 counsellor-to-camper ratio.
 They are built to help your child develop a sense of independence and confidence in their French language skills.